 Mt.
 Roraima by Campbell from Stingy Nomads

 Many Table Mountains (tepuis) are scattered over the grasslands of The Grand Sabana area in Venezuela.
-These table top mountains are considered to be some of the oldest geological formations on Earth.
+These tabletop mountains are considered to be some of the oldest geological formations on Earth.
 The tallest of these, Mount Roraima, is the highest of South America’s Pakaraima Mountains.
 The large square summit area of Roraima is defined by tall vertical cliffs.
-Extraordinary rock formations, quarts fields, insect eating plants and many high waterfalls cover the breath-taking summit area.
+Extraordinary rock formations, quarts fields, insect-eating plants and many high waterfalls cover the breath-taking summit area.

 This spectacular mountain has been an inspiration to writers and movie makers.
 It is thought to have inspired Arthur Cone Doyle’s book ‘The Lost World’, published in 1912 and more recently it was the setting for the animated Pixar movie UP.
 Trekking Mount Roraima is a must do for all adventure and hiking lovers, it is a unique place with unreal scenery.

 There are some unique fauna and flora on each of the tepuis since species have developed in complete isolation on top of them over thousands of years.
-We explored the spectacular 31-square-kilometer summit area for 3 days, with mind-blowing views from the 400-meter-tall cliffs on all sides.
+We explored the spectacular 31-square-kilometre summit area for 3 days, with mind-blowing views from the 400-meter-tall cliffs on all sides.
 The top of the mountain is shared by three countries; Venezuela, Brazil, and Guyana and can only be hiked from the Venezuelan side.

 Ollantaytambo by Dean from Living la Vida Global

-About halfway between Cusco and the famous city of Machu Picchu lies a place that not only features incredible Incan ruins but has a history even greater than its better known neighbour.
+About halfway between Cusco and the famous city of Machu Picchu lies a place that not only features incredible Incan ruins but has a history even greater than its better-known neighbour.
 This is the village of Ollantaytambo and it deserves your attention.